-- Overseeing and setting compensation for the company’s Executive Officers, including its Executive Chairman, CEO and Non-Executive Directors.
+- Oversee and set compensation for the company's Executive Officers, including its Executive Chairman, CEO and Non-Executive Directors.

-- Overseeing the establishment of appropriate human resource strategies and policies.
+- Oversee the establishment of appropriate human resource strategies and policies.

 - Assisting and advising on the restructuring of the Board for 2018.

 - The Board was restructured on March 1, 2018 with Edward Alexander appointed as Executive Chairman and Christopher Reckord appointed as Chief Executive Officer.
 Philip Alexander remains a Non-Executive Director and Chairman of the Corporate Governance Committee.